MURTADHA28/-2-MURTADHA28-Recursive-Factorial-Function/README.md

-calculateFactorial(4) evaluates to 24, which is the factorial of 4
+The factorial of 4 is 24, calculateFactorial(4)